Chicco Bravo Stroller: Age, Weight Limit & Safety Guide

 Can I jog with the Chicco Bravo?

 No. The Bravo is intended for walking speed only.
-For running, choose a purpose-built jogging stroller.
+For running, use a purpose-built jogging stroller.